mschoenb97/po2_quantization/README.md

-learlear# Power of Two Quantization
+lealearlear# Power of Two Quantization

 ### Create a VM in GCP